 ESPO's Code of Corporate Governance sets out a requirement to ensure that an effective risk management system is in place.
 In order for risk management to be most effective and become an enabling tool, ESPO must ensure a robust, consistent, communicated and formalised process is established.
-The refresh of the framework aims to ensure that links to Departmental Risk Registers are strengthened, thereby ultimately improving the flow of risk information throughout the Organisation.
-This revision also included a refresh of the Corporate Risk Register and Risk Management Policy and Strategy - these along with supporting documentation, form an integrated framework that supports ESPO in the effective management of risk.
+The Risk Management Policy and Strategy is reviewed annually and approved by the Management Committee.